bernhardpg/quadruped_locomotion/README.md

 - [X] Clean up HOQP class
 - [X] Make sure that all indices of inequality constraint matrices are correct
 - [X] Implement cost function
-- [ ] Make sure that all indices of cost function are correct
+- [X] Make sure that all indices of cost function are correct
 - [ ] Solve a single task
+- [ ] Add support for empty matrix
 - [ ] Solve all tasks in order
 - [ ] Implement higher-level solutions instead of placeholder functions